bkry-code/ZeitPlan/README.md

 Especially if you tend to procrastinate or regularly loose track of the important projects, this works wonders.

-You can define your own calendar name in the main.js file.
-By default a calendar called "Zeitplan" will be used.
+## Installation

+Simply put the zeitplan.widget in your Übersicht widget folder.
+If you want to use a different calendar name, edit `line 1` in the `main.js` file and replace `Zeitplan` with your calendar name.